wireapp/wire-server/docs/reference/Make_Docker_and_Qemu_for_Wire_Haskellers.md

 - `DOCKER`_REALNAME: again, our name string that will be displayed in DockerHub.
 - `SED`: which sed binary to use.
 Mac users should install GSED, and pass the path to it in this variable.

-To build all of the debian based images locally on my machine, i run
+To build all of the debian based images locally on my machine, I run
 ```bash
 make DIST=DEBIAN DOCKER_USERNAME=julialongtin DOCKER_EMAIL=julia.longtin@wire.com DOCKER_REALNAME='Julia Longtin' build-all -j".
 ```